 An Uncomfortable Truth

-The perception that Freemasonry is failing has done a lot of damage alone and regardless of where you stand on the matter, doing NOTHING about it will only allow that perception to inform reality and therefore, the only answer is to create positive changes that will stimulate the growth of the order and break that stigma.
+The perception that Freemasonry is failing has done a lot of damage alone and regardless of where you stand, doing nothing about it will only allow that perception to inform reality and therefore, allow it to continue growing.
+The only answer is to create positive changes that will stimulate the growth of the order and break that stigma.

-An important thing to understand is that saying Freemasons should fully accept women, men of any race, people of any sexual orientation to all branches and variations is only a radical idea to Freemasons.
-To most of our modern society, these ideas aren’t the least radical, which shows how much Freemasonry is lacking in its sense of moral progression.
-If Freemasons are so concerned with preserving tradition, it should preserve the progressive principles it was once known for.
+An important thing to understand is that saying Freemasons should fully accept women, any race, and any sexual orientation to all of its branches and bodies is only a radical idea to Freemasons.
+To most of our modern society, these ideas aren’t the least radical, which shows just how dated and behind Freemason has become.
+If Freemasons are so concerned with preserving tradition then they should preserve its tradition of progressive principles, which it was founded upon.